Wednesday, December 23, 2009

 Our BHAG contained one goal in particular that really sparked my curiosity, “Cultivate a mindset of innovation…”

 While I don’t officially consider myself an inventor, I do consider myself an idea person—particularly lately—since I have entered (and done well with) a few of my submissions on the www.edisonnation.com website.
 It’s impossible to sum up the EN website and the company behind it (Eventys) without going into a long explanation.
-Suffice to say, it’s revolutionary and it is providing opportunity to
+Suffice to say, it’s revolutionary and it is providing opportunity to a lot of everyday folks.

 At the same time the BHAG was introduced, we unfolded a new “goals” process.
 We were asked to relate our professional goals to the BHAG in general—to work towards our ultimate goal of truly living the document.